Digital banks in Singapore (2025): Overview of new MAS digital banking licensed virtual banks

 Pricing/fees: Please see Terms of Use for your region or visit Wise Fees & Pricing for the most up to date pricing and fee information

-Revolut has a selection of accounts for customers, including both personal and business accounts.
-You can open a free standard account plan, or upgrade to an account with monthly fees to unlock more features and get a higher level of fee free transactions.
+Revolut⁹ has a selection of accounts for customers, including both personal and business accounts.
+You can open a standard account plan which has no ongoing charges, or upgrade to an account with monthly fees to unlock more features and get a higher level of no fee transactions.
 All accounts offer some currency exchange which uses the mid-market exchange rate, and can be used to hold and exchange 25+ currencies.

 revolut-home-page